9 Ways Relationship Self-Sabotage Is Making You Lonely

 After I sent it, I took a breath.
 What the f**k was I doing?

 I realized what I had done was a little bit crazy, and needed to reflect on my relationship.
-I didn’t feel connected to my partner — we certainly weren’t soulmates — and that lack of connection left me feeling lonely even though I was in a relationship with someone.
+I didn’t feel connected to my partner — we certainly weren’t soulmates — and that lack of romantic connection left me feeling lonely even though I was in a relationship with someone.

 Ultimately, it didn’t work out — I broke up with him about a month later.